godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 .. image:: img/environment_hdr_bloom.png

-The user-controllable values in the Auto Exposure section come with sensible defaults, but you can still tweak then:
+The user-controllable values in the Auto Exposure section come with sensible defaults, but you can still tweak them:

 .. image:: img/environment_hdr.png